 The Federal Energy Management Program (FEMP) provides acquisition guidance and Federal efficiency requirements for light fixtures or luminaires.
 The luminaires product category is very broad and covers a wide variety of lighting products.
 Both ENERGY STAR and FEMP provide programmatic guidance for various types of luminaires.
 See Table 2 for more information about which types of light fixtures are covered by which program (FEMP or ENERGY STAR).
-Federal laws and executive orders mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.
+Federal laws and requirements mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.

 Meeting Energy Efficiency Requirements for Luminaires (Light Fixtures)

-A list of ENERGY STAR–qualified luminaires and the most up-to-date efficiency levels are available from the ENERGY STAR website.
 Buy products with the ENERGY STAR label and/or check the ENERGY STAR–qualified products list.
 Buyers can assume that ENERGY STAR–qualified products are life cycle cost-effective; if a Federal buyer finds this is not the case, or that a qualified product is not reasonably available, then the head of the agency must document in writing this justification for an exception.

 |Table 1.
 Efficiency Requirementsa for Federal Purchasesb|

 |Downlight (recessed, surface mount, pendant, SSL retrofit)||≥ 42 lumens per watt|

 |a The ENERGY STAR specification for luminaires includes a number of requirements to ensure lighting quality.
 This table provides the ENERGY STAR luminous efficacy requirements for directional commercial luminaires.
 Consult the ENERGY STAR specification for full qualification requirements, including additional product types and additional measures of luminaire quality.